mbocquet/spf/README.md

 # spf

-An Ansible role to install and configure SPF (Sender Policy Framework) for Postfix.
+Ansible role to install and configure SPF (Sender Policy Framework) for Postfix.

 ## Requirements